Kureishi/Patient_Triage_System/README.md

 interface parity / anyone running Postgres without RQ, but the RQ path doesn't rely on it.

-## Extending

-- **Scanned/image PDFs**: done — see "Scanned/photographed reports (OCR)"
-  below.
-- **New specialties**: add to `SPECIALTIES` in `config.py` — no other code changes needed, since the specialist agent is generic and parameterized by specialty name.
-- **Persistent service**: done — see "Running as a persistent service" above.
-- **Multi-machine scale**: done — see "Scaling to multiple machines" above.
-- **Shared file storage beyond a network mount** (e.g. S3-compatible object storage instead of NFS): would replace the raw `os.path`/`open()` calls in `web/app.py` and `pipeline.py` with a small storage abstraction — not implemented here since a shared mount already solves the multi-machine case correctly for a single deployment.

 ## Scanned/photographed reports (OCR)

 `extract_text_from_pdf` (`pdf_utils.py`) checks each page independently: if